What is a National Landscape (AONB)?

 “The Surrey Hills National Landscape is recognised as a national asset in which its natural and cultural resources are managed in an attractive landscape mosaic of farmland, woodland, heaths, downs and commons.
 It provides opportunities for business enterprise and for all to enjoy and appreciate its natural beauty for their health and wellbeing.”

 Each National Landscape (AONB) create a management plan which is reviewed every five years, and the Surrey Hills has a ‘family’ structure to enable the delivery of the plan.
 The Surrey Hills Management Plan is one of a national family of Plans.
 There are 34 Areas of Outstanding Natural Beauty in England, covering 15% of the land area, and a further 4 in Wales and 8 in Northern Ireland.
-Areas of Outstanding Natural Beauty are designated by Government for the purpose of ensuring that the special qualities of our finest landscapes are conserved and enhanced.
+Areas of Outstanding Natural Beauty are designated by Government for the purpose of ensuring that the special qualities of our finest landscapes are conserved and enhanced

 Become a Friend of the Surrey Hills

-Which of these you are interested in?
+Which of these are you interested in?

 The Surrey Hills National Landscape will use the information you provide on this form to be in touch with you and to provide updates and marketing by email.

 You can change your mind at any time by clicking the unsubscribe link in the footer of any email you receive from us, or by contacting us at surreyhills@surreycc.gov.uk.
 We will treat your information with respect.
 For more information about our privacy practices please visit our website.
 By clicking below, you agree that we may process your information in accordance with these terms.
+We use Mailchimp as our marketing platform.
+By clicking below to subscribe, you acknowledge that your information will be transferred to Mailchimp for processing.
+Learn more about Mailchimp's privacy practices.